A Notion of Uniqueness for the Adversarial Bayes Classifier: Main results

 \begin{enumerate}[label=\arabic*)] \item Let $\mathfrak{a}$, $\mathfrak{b}$ be the set of points that satisfy the necessary conditions for $a_i$, $b_i$ respectively \item Form all possible open regular sets $\bigcup_{i=m}^M (a_i,b_i)$ with $a_i\in \mathfrak{a}$ and $b_i\in \mathfrak b$. \item Identify which of these sets would be be equivalent up to degeneracy, if they were adversarial Bayes classifiers. \item Compare the risks of all non-equivalent sets from step 2) to identify which are adversarial Bayes classifiers. \end{enumerate}

-One only need to consider open sets in step 2) because the boundary of a regular adversarial Bayes classifier is always a degenerate set, as noted in \cref{sec:background_bayes_classifiers}. \Cref{sec:examples} applies this procedure above to several example distributions, see \cref{ex:gaussians_equal_variances} for a crisp example.
-This analysis reveals interesting patterns across several example distributions.
+One only need to consider open sets in step 2) because the boundary of a regular adversarial Bayes classifier is always a degenerate set when $\PP\ll\mu$, as noted in \cref{sec:background_adv_bayes_classifiers} (see \cref{lemma:max_degenerate_set} for a formal proof).

+\Cref{sec:examples} applies the procedure above to several example distributions, see \cref{ex:gaussians_equal_variances} for a crisp demonstration.
+The analysis in \cref{sec:examples} reveals some interesting patterns.
 First, boundary points of the adversarial Bayes classifier are frequently within $\e$ of boundary points of the Bayes classifier. \Cref{prop:uniform_within_e} and \cref{prop:eta_0_1} prove that this phenomenon occurs when either $\PP$ is a uniform distribution on an interval or $\eta\in\{0,1\}$, and \cref{prop:within_e_to_risk_bound} shows that this occurrence can reduce the accuracy-robustness tradeoff.
 Second, uniqueness up to degeneracy often fails only for a small number of values of $\e$ when $\PP_0(\Rset)\neq \PP_1(\Rset)$.
 Understanding both of these occurrences in more detail is an open problem.

+As illustrated by the examples throughout this paper, the procedure \crefrange{it:procedure_first}{it:procedure_last} is fairly brute force.
+Reducing the number of alternatives considered in this process is an open problem.
+In contrast, the procedure \ref{it:Bayes_procedure_first}-\ref{it:Bayes_procedure_last} provides a method for constructing a Bayes classifier directly from the sets $\mathfrak c$, $\mathfrak d$.
+Analyzing the set $S$ in step \ref{it:Bayes_procedure_last} serves solely to enumerate \emph{all} equivalence classes of Bayes classifiers.

 \Cref{thm:exists_regular} is a tool for identifying a representative of each equivalence class of adversarial Bayes classifiers under equivalence up to degeneracy.
 Can one characterize all the members of a specific equivalence class?
 Answering this question requires understanding properties of degenerate sets.